dlerner97/path_planning_robot_maze/README.md

 cd your_path/proj2_dani_lerner
 ```

 To run a given test case, merely go into main.py and comment out everything but the given test case initialization and find_path function.
+All search algorithms can be used with both types of action sets and all created maps.
+There are 3 maps: TestMap (relatively simple map), SubmissionMap (more complicated map), and TestNoPathMap (no possible path between start and goal locations).
+Furthermore, there are two types of action sets:
+1. Discrete.
+In this case, the robot moves in the cardinal directions or diagnolly.
+These can be set by the user.
+2. The other case works for mobile robots which can turn a certain number of degrees and traverse by a fixed radius.
+Many of these parameters can be set according to the user and others will be set by the command line.
+Examples of input parameters can be seen on the script.

 To test discrete cases, comment out the

 ```python
 action_set = search.Search.gen_robot_action_set()
 ```

 line.
-This line resets the action set to a non-discrete case.
+This line resets the action set to the non-discrete case.

 The name of the python file is simply "main.py".
 To run the main, type ...